Leading the Way in Radiation Medicine and Therapy

-You are incredibly unique.
-So is the care and treatment we provide to you.
+You are incredibly unique; so is the care and treatment we provide to you.
 The types of treatment available include:

 - Intensity modulated radiation therapy (IMRT) is one of the recent advances in the delivery of radiation.
 IMRT differs from 3D-CRT by modifying the intensity of the radiation within each of the radiation beams and allows delivery of higher doses of radiation to tumors, especially those near vital areas, while lowering doses to nearby healthy tissue.

-- High dose rate (HDR) brachytherapy – Used for treating gynecologic, lung, rectal, skin cancers, and breast cancers and includes eAccelerated Partial Breast Radiation ( Mammosite/Contura).
+- High dose rate (HDR) brachytherapy – Used for treating gynecologic, lung, rectal, skin cancers, breast cancers, and prostate cancer, and includes eAccelerated Partial Breast Radiation ( Mammosite/Contura)

 - Radioembolization – Selective internal radiation therapy (SIRT) to the liver.